Arnold Leese

 Arnold Spencer Leese (16 November 1878 – 18 January 1956) was a British fascist politician.
 Leese was initially prominent as a veterinary expert on camels.
 A virulent anti-Semite, he led his own fascist movement, the Imperial Fascist League, and was a prolific author and publisher of polemics both before and after the Second World War.

 Early life and education

 Leese was born on 16 November 1878 in Lytham St Annes, Lancashire, England, the son of Spencer Leese, a manufacturer and artist.
 He was a nephew of Sir Joseph Francis Leese, 1st Baronet (1845–1914), and a second cousin of Sir Oliver Leese, 3rd Baronet (1894–1978).
+He had five sisters and one brother.

 Leese was educated at Giggleswick School.
-An only child, his childhood was characterised by loneliness.
 The death of his father in 1894 left the family in financial difficulties, forcing Leese to leave boarding school.
 He nonetheless attended the Royal College of Veterinary Surgeons thanks to the financial help of his grandfather.